react-page/react-page/docs/README.md

 ## Why it's different

 Before founding ORY, we built something [like the Wikipedia](https://de.serlo.org), but for learning.
-The content is crowd sourced and over a million people use this platform every month.
+The content is crowd sourced and over half a million people use this platform every month.
 We had to realize that existing open source content editing solutions had one of the three flaws:

 1. The produced markup was horrific, a lot of sanitation had to take place and XSS is always a threat.